 Compact Size

-Compact size has the same dimensions as the Tabloid Size, i.e., 280 mm × 430 mm (11.0 in × 16.9 in).
+Compact size has the exact dimensions as the Tabloid Size, i.e., 280 mm × 430 mm (11.0 in × 16.9 in).

 When prominent Newspaper and Press Agencies like “High Brow” and “Quality” transitioned from printing newspapers in Broadsheet Size to printing in Tabloid Size; they wanted to use the size but wanted to avoid the aura of Tabloid Journalism that surrounded the Tabloid Size.